ajratik/ThesisData/README.md

 # ThesisData
-Some code for my Thesis project
+Some data analysis code for my Thesis project
+For Thesis presentation
+For commented code